v-cakoll/docs.pl-pl/docs/fsharp/style-guide/formatting.md

     }
 ```

-<span data-ttu-id="ba58c-206">Wprowadzenie do tokenu otwierającym znakiem nowego wiersza i token zamknięcia w nowym wierszu jest preferowana, jeśli są deklarowanie implementacje interfejsu lub elementów członkowskich, które znajdują się w rekordzie:</span><span class="sxs-lookup"><span data-stu-id="ba58c-206">Placing the opening token on a new line and the closing token on a new line is preferable if you are declaring interface implementations or members on the record:</span></span>
+<span data-ttu-id="32452-209">Umieszczenie tokenu otwierającego w nowym wierszu, a token zamykający w nowym wierszu jest preferowany, Jeśli deklarujesz implementacje interfejsów lub składowe w rekordzie:</span><span class="sxs-lookup"><span data-stu-id="32452-209">Placing the opening token on a new line and the closing token on a new line is preferable if you are declaring interface implementations or members on the record:</span></span>

 ```fsharp
 // Declaring additional members on PostalAddress